In This Article

 Error Handling & Best Practices

 Sometimes code breaks, and it happens more often than you may think.
 You should always use try/catch when making HTTP requests.
 Also, check for missing elements.
-Not every page has what you’re looking for.
+Not all web pages have what you’re looking for.

-- Set delays.
-Don’t hit a server with hundreds of requests per second.
+• Set delays.
+Don’t hit a target web server with hundreds of requests per second.

 Cheerio vs Puppeteer: Which Should You Use?